Segway Inc.: Subsidiary of Ninebot

 On April 1, 2015, Segway was acquired by Ninebot Inc., a Beijing-based transportation robotics startup that had raised $80M USD from Xiaomi and Sequoia Capital.

 In May 2016, it was announced that the Segway miniPRO, a smaller self-balancing scooter, would be launched in June that year.

 In June 2018, after initially announcing that production of the Segway PT would move from Bedford, New Hampshire, to China, the company decided to keep most of its production in its New Hampshire facility.

 On July 15, 2020, Ninebot ceased production of the Segway PT and laid off the 21 employees working at the Bedford, New Hampshire, plant.

+Segway-Ninebot's product portfolio includes electric scooters, e-bikes, powersports vehicles, and consumer robotics.

 Pivot to E-bikes and becoming major shareholder of Sur-ron ebikes

 In 2019, Sur-Ron, a privately held company, announced major investments from Segway with plans to design an ebike for Segway and off-road motorcycles.

 The Segway dirt e-bike model x260 and x160 were officially revealed at the SEMA 2019 show.